I am a writer, teacher, parent, and musician. I have fought insomnia and sleep issues for many years.

 It’s worth thinking for a moment about the connection between light and sleep.
 Staying up past sunset is a relatively new idea, evolutionarily speaking, spurred by the spread of electricity and electric lights in the 20th century.
 In our day and age, the main culprit is the blue light emitted by TVs, computers, and phones.
 Staring at these screens before bed short-circuits your circadian rhythm and really messes up your chances for a good night’s sleep.

-Fortunately there’s a gadget that you can use to help your body adjust to light levels in your environment.
+Fortunately, there’s a gadget that you can use to help your body adjust to light levels in your environment.
 The Drift Light is a light bulb that automatically dims at the same speed as a natural sunset.
 When you turn it on as you get ready for bed, the Drift Light fools your body into thinking that the sun is setting, bringing you into harmony with the natural process of falling asleep.
 The bulb also eliminates the disruptive influence of the blue light spectrum.
 Computer screens and TVs interfere with your body’s need for natural light by exposing you to the sunshine part of the spectrum.
 At night, this blue light makes your brain think that the sun is still shining, which makes natural sleep difficult.
 The Drift Light is rich in the amber spectrum, giving you the benefit of a non-blue light environment.
 Eliminating blue light is important to the natural sleep process.

 Obesity and Lack of Sleep

 According to a 2004 study, people who sleep less than six hours a day were much more likely to become obese than those who got the recommended amount of sleep.
-Evidence from a study by Dr. Allison T. Siebern at the Insomnia and Behavioral Sleep Medicine Program at Stanford University Sleep Medicine Center, supports the causal link between sleep and weight gain.
-According to the study, spikes in the hormone that stimulates hunger is associated with shortened sleep time.
+Evidence from a study by Dr. Allison T. Siebern at the Insomnia and Behavioral Sleep Medicine Program at Stanford University Sleep Medicine Center supports the causal link between sleep and weight gain.
+According to the study, spikes in the hormone that stimulates hunger are associated with shortened sleep time.

 https://nccih.nih.gov/health/sleep/ataglance.htm National Inst Health NIH